8 Unique places to visit in Spain

 With a fascinating history and one of the richest cultures in Europe, no matter how many times you visit Spain there’s always something new to discover.

 Spain is a country with personality, verve and charisma.
 Away from its Costas, you will find thrills, depth and battle scars all of which form the very fabric of this ancient nation.
 A country that is immensely proud of it tapestry and the story they now have to tell.
-And whilst undoubtedly Seville, Barcelona, Madrid, Burgos all have their draws, it is away from these tourist hubs that you will find an honesty that cuts deep into the soul of this magnificent land, so seek out those unique places to visit in Spain.
+And whilst undoubtedly Almeria, Seville, Barcelona, Madrid, and Burgos all have their draws, it is away from these tourist hubs that you will find an honesty that cuts deep into the soul of this magnificent land, so seek out those unique places to visit in Spain.

 If you are on the lookout for other unusual off the beaten path places to visit in Spain look no further than Albarracin and Teruel both known for their outstanding architecture and some great hikes and treks.

-This month’s guest post is brought to you by Myles and Karen who swapped their corporate lives, for adventure, freedom and simplicity.
+This guest post is brought to you by Myles and Karen who swapped their corporate lives, for adventure, freedom and simplicity.
 Together with their trusty steed, Scoobie the RV.
 Three years on and they have travelled nearly 240,000km and been privileged to call 19 countries their home, always looking for the road less travelled. check out their Spanish adventures here on their blog Motoroaming